 canola oil shelf life

-Does Canola Oil Go Bad and Expire?
+Does Canola Oil Go Bad?
+Expiry Concerns and Preservation

 Canola oil is actually a healthy choice, and it is not bad to include it in your daily diet.
 However, it’s probably not your first choice when preparing food, so it can often happen that your product expires before you even open the bottle, let alone use up the packaging.
-So how long can canola oil last?
+So how long canola oil lasts?

 Canola oil will simply become rancid over time, just like all other oils.
 This is an unavoidable process, and it will be a sure sign that you need to buy fresh packaging.
 Here is all the information you need about the durability of this product.